x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/plan-to-coexist-with-third-party-messaging-and-aad-ds.md

 Most Microsoft email migration information assumes that you're running Exchange Server in your on-premises organization.
 This topic is for organizations that use Active Directory as their on-premises identity platform and a third-party messaging system (for example, IBM Lotus Notes or Novell GroupWise) for email.

-In the following scenario, the goal is to support cross-premises email coexistence.
+In this scenario, the goal is to support cross-premises email coexistence.
 A third-party messaging system remains in the on-premises organization and shares an email namespace (domain) with the Exchange Online messaging system in the cloud.
 A unified address book in the cloud shows all users in both the on-premises and cloud organizations.
 This email coexistence might be a short-term or long-term solution.

-Consider the Azure Active Directory [hybrid identity options](https://docs.microsoft.com/azure/active-directory/hybrid/whatis-hybrid-identity) and the [authentication choices](https://docs.microsoft.com/azure/security/azure-ad-choose-authn) when planning the synchronization process and the end user authentication options.
+As you plan for this third-party email coexistence, consider the Azure Active Directory [hybrid identity options](https://docs.microsoft.com/azure/active-directory/hybrid/whatis-hybrid-identity) and the [authentication choices](https://docs.microsoft.com/azure/security/azure-ad-choose-authn) for synchronization and end user authentication options.

 **Scenario goals**:

-- Users with on-premises mailboxes should be represented in the global address list (GAL) as mail-enabled users.
+- Users with on-premises mailboxes should be represented in the Exchange Online global address list (GAL) as mail-enabled users.

-- Mail routing from cloud to on-premises uses a shared domain namespace.
+- Mail routing from the cloud to the on-premises organization uses a shared domain namespace.

-- Alternatively, as part of a migration strategy, the mail-enabled users in the cloud might be licensed with Exchange Online mailboxes.
+  Or, as part of a migration strategy, the mail-enabled users in the cloud might be licensed with Exchange Online mailboxes.

 - Cross-premises coexistence might last indefinitely.
 The cloud address list, proper mail routing, and message format fidelity all meet business-class requirements

 **Requirements**:

-- Subscription to Microsoft 365 (must be an enterprise subscription).
+- A subscription to Microsoft 365 (must be an enterprise subscription).

-- On-premises organization must be running Active Directory with the Microsoft Exchange 2013 or later schema updates.
+- The on-premises organization is running Active Directory with the Microsoft Exchange 2013 or later schema updates.

-- The Exchange Management Shell and the Exchange Server Active Directory schema are required for managing email-related users in this scenario.
-To meet these requirements, you must install the Exchange 2013 Client Access and Mailbox server roles on a server in your on-premises organization.
+- The Exchange Management Shell and the Exchange Server Active Directory schema are required for managing email-related users.
+To meet these requirements, you need install the Exchange 2013 Client Access and Mailbox server roles on a server in your on-premises organization.

-- Every messaging object from the third-party system needs to have corresponding user object in local Active Directory.
-It will need mail-enabled as part of the coexistence process.
+- Every recipient object from the third-party system needs to have corresponding user object in local Active Directory.
+The users will need mail-enabled as part of the coexistence process.

 ## Technical Overview